 Alcohol is strictly prohibited in Iran.
 We remove any alcohol on board the train before crossing the border.
 Possession of alcohol is a criminal offence and can be punishable by imprisonment.

 During the day, dress is casual both on and off the train.
 In the evening we suggest smart casual.
-Women are required to wear loose-fitting clothes which cover their body.
-Loose fitting tops covering the arms that reach mid-thigh or lower in length and full length trousers are crucial.
-Hair has to be fully covered with a headscarf, however your face is allowed to be exposed, there is no need to wear a burka.
-A headscarf is also required whist on board the train when passing through residential areas.
+Women are required to wear loose-fitting clothes which conceal the curvature of the body.
+Loose fitting tunic tops are perfectly acceptable, so long as they cover the arms up to the wrists and the length of the tunic reaches mid-thigh, with leggings or trousers underneath.
+The head must be fully covered with a headscarf, however your face is allowed to be exposed.
+There is no requirement to wear a burka.
+A headscarf is also required whilst on board the train when passing through residential areas.